mr-tajul-islam/documentation-based-learning-about-technologies/README.md

 # What are you looking for buddy?
-# Tap on the topic's name,Start Learning
+# Start Learning by tapping on topics name

 1/[HTML5](#HTML5)